Schedule & Agenda

 Beyond Borders: Protecting Retail Supply Chains Amid Trade Uncertainty

 With new administrations in the U.S., Mexico, and Canada and the re-negotiation of the USMCA deal slated for this year, the future of the nearly $2 trillion North American trading relationship is at stake.
 Retailers must adapt to tariff threats, shifting supply chains, regulatory changes, and increased enforcement.
-This session will provide practical guidance on mitigating supply chain disruptions, ensuring compliance with developing policies, and structuring supplier agreements to protect operations. -
+This session will provide practical guidance on mitigating supply chain disruptions, ensuring compliance with developing policies, and structuring supplier agreements to protect operations.- Speakers

 Learn the Opponent's Playbook To Spot and Weaken Civil Securities Fraud Risks in the Retail Sector